 Let’s look at a couple of SEO-optimized homepage title examples:

-The first one is coming directly from Google and in particular the Google Ads homepage.
+The first one is coming directly from Google and, in particular, the Google Ads homepage.

-Notice how they use their target keywords PPC Online Advertising in the page title.
+Notice how they use their target keywords, PPC Online Advertising, in the page title.

 Here is another example from MOZ.